Patient has the right to:

 - Considerate and respectful treatment, free of abuse, harassment and discrimination, based on age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation and gender identity or expression

 - Personal preferences regarding culture, personal values, beliefs, religion and other spiritual services

-- Emotional support from a family member or friend unless infringes on other patients' rights or is contraindicated.
+- Emotional support from a family member or friend unless it interferes with on other patients' rights or is contraindicated

 - Personal privacy and confidentiality of their medical record and communication.